Scala 3 Macro Tutorial

 else Expr.block(List(computation), Expr(true))

-constructor is useful when we want to generate code contanining several side effects.
+The Expr.block constructor is useful when we want to generate code contanining several side effects.
+The macro call test(false, EXPRESSION) will generate { EXPRESSION; true}, while the call test(true, EXPRESSION) will result in false.

 Simple Matching

-can be used to check if one expression is equal to another.
+The method Expr.matches can be used to check if one expression is equal to another.
+With this method we could implement an unlift operation for Expr[Boolean] as follows.

 def unlift(boolExpr: Expr[Boolean]): Option[Boolean] =